rafaelvalero/covid_forecast/README.md

 Data sources and forecast techniques applied to COVID / Coronavirus.
 In particular in order tome measure / forecast at a geografical level the impact in terms of peope sick and casualties.

+# Content

+## ARIMA Forecast
+For many countries using European Centro For Disease Prevention and Control Data.
+There are different output and graphs including for cast for the next 3 days and graphs.
+See notebook in the folder /notebooks and script in /analysis.

+## Kalman Filter
+Some initial analysis.
+Work In progress.

 # Special Thanks
 Dear Coronavirus (Covid or any other fancy name), thanks for all the time I am spending at home and not going anywhere, thanks for my concerns about to get toilet tissue and for be damaging my hands skins with so much soaps, thanks